Melons and apples of discord

 Turkic languages share their own root.
 Not Greek at all, coming as far away as from the Himalayas: It is possible that comes from Tibetan ག་གོན (ga gon) a word for melon and gourd.

-Apricots, pluma, and peaches can be disconcerting:
+Apricots, plums, and peaches can be disconcerting

 What a big mess!

 Another confusing etymology is that both fruits are supposed to be from Damascus.
-Unlike other Slavic languages, that use a word derived from Sliva for plums (Prunus domestica), Czechs uses švestka, an adaptation of the German word Zwetschge, a type of plum, which originated from Latin damascēna and this from Ancient Greek δαμασκηνά (damaskēná) “damascene plums”.
+Unlike other Slavic languages, that use a word derived from Sliva for plums (Prunus domestica), Czechs use švestka, an adaptation of the German word Zwetschge, a type of plum, which originated from Latin damascēna and from Ancient Greek δαμασκηνά (damaskēná) “damascene plums”.
 Modern Greek δαμάσκηνο (damáskino).
 But in Portuguese and Spanish Damascos are apricots!
 It is simply shocking to discover that plums in Portuguese and Galician are etymologically related to Czech and Greek: Latin damascēna (prūna) > Vulgar Latin damascina > Old Portuguese dameja > Modern Portuguese ameixa.

 It also happens in Turkic languages: ərik is an apricot in Azerbaijani (and similarly in Kazakh, Tatar, and Bashkir).
 But erik is plum in Turkish.